By Tracy Morin

 Meanwhile, Chebotar points to serranos and poblanos as perfect pizza toppers.
 “Serrano is the spiciest of the green pepper pack, with a thin skin and thick flesh—excellent for eating raw in salsas, but also great roasted or grilled and then chopped up (no need to peel!) on top of your pizza,” Chebotar explains.
 “Poblanos, which get their name from the state of Puebla, Mexico, are perfect for roasting and stuffing, thanks to their heart shape and thick flesh.
 They’re typically mild, though you may get the occasional spicy one—a great option for keto-friendly stuffed pizza peppers.”

-To address his concerns, Kent worked with a family-owned pickle factory in Michigan to create high-quality banana peppers and jalapeños for Blaze.
-The peppers are fresh-packed, sans heat treating, and are bolstered by only natural color enhancers like turmeric.
+Instead, during his tenure at Blaze, Kent worked with a family-owned pickle factory in Michigan to create high-quality banana peppers and jalapeños.
+The peppers were fresh-packed, sans heat treating, and bolstered by natural color enhancers like turmeric.
 “These peppers keep their fresh taste,” Kent reports.
 “They maintain their color, texture and flavor, and the jalapeños retain their heat.
-We can then take advantage of those attributes for our pizzas!”
+We can then take advantage of those attributes for pizzas!”